catega/ModalRender/README.md

 ```

 ## Trigger without click
-You can trigger the Modal without clicking a component.
+You can trigger the Modal without clicking any component.
 To do this you have to set a useState and pass it to the `openModal` prop.

 If you don't want a `trigger` component, set it as null.
 ```js